AronGhirmai/Demo/README.md

 # Demo
-This is for testing purposes
+This is for testing purpose
+Testing of git features